richard-trotter/stock-advisor/README.md

 ## API

-There is a single principle REST endpoint - `/api/stocks` - to retrieve the stock price history and news article references for a company by company name.
+There is a single principal REST endpoint - `/api/stocks` - to retrieve the stock price history and news article references for a company by company name.

 Example invocation: